dsc-courses/dsc80-2023-wi/syllabus.md

 submit the project *checkpoint* together (as otherwise you\'d be working separately on part of the project).

-To learn more about how to pair program, see [the DSC 10 page on Pair Programming](https://dsc10.com/pair-programming/).
+If you work with a partner, you are not required to follow the pair programming model.
+However, you are both required to actively contribute to all parts of the project.

+One way to do this is through the pair programming model, described below.
+Another way to do this is to work on the same problems at the same time on your separate computers.
+In particular, you should not split up the project and each work on separate parts independently.

+You and your partner will receive the same score on any submissions you make together.
+Last quarter in DSC 10, grade data showed that students who worked together on projects got statistically significantly higher project grades than students who worked alone.

-**Note that you may not pair program on lab assignments.**
+**Note that you may not work with partners on lab assignments, however you're encouraged to discuss all assignments with others at a conceptual level in office hours and study groups.**

 ### Office Hours

 To get help on assignments and concepts, course staff will be hosting several office hours per week.
-This quarter, we are offering a mix of in-person and remote office hours.
+The majority of our office hours are held in-person, though a few are held remotely – **if you're able to, you're strongly encouraged to attend in-person**.
 See the [Calendar](../calendar) tab of the course website for the most up-to-date schedule and instructions.

 ### Weekly Schedule